Medicare is a federal insurance plan. Medicare Part C combines the benefits of Part A and Part B, while Medicare Part D covers prescription drugs.

 Medicare Part A and Part B are known collectively as original Medicare.
 Part A covers hospital costs, and Part B covers other medically necessary expenses.

 Medicare Part C, also known as Medicare Advantage, became law in

-Medicare pays private companies a specific amount of money per person.
-In exchange, the insurance company bundles the benefits of Medicare Part A and Part B. Many companies also include Medicare Part D in their Advantage plan.
+Medicare pays private companies a specific amount of money per person, for which the companies bundle original Medicare benefits.
+Many companies also include Medicare Part D in their Medicare Advantage plans.

 |Medicare Part A||Medicare Part B|

 |inpatient hospital costs||medically necessary services to diagnose and treat medical conditions|

 |hospice care||preventive services, such as flu shots and cancer screening|

 |nursing home care that is not custodial or long term||durable medical equipment|